• Dr. Jacono

 Dr. Jacono is a facial plastic surgeon who has pioneered this technique and regularly lectures around the world from Tokyo, Paris, London, and Singapore, to Yale, Harvard, and Stanford University.
 Dr. Jacono has also published several books and articles on his developments in facelift procedures.

 The deep plane facelift avoids the problem of the tight, overfilled look of many modern facelifts.
-The main tenet of the deep plane facelift is that it lifts only under the muscle layer, leaving the skin attached to the muscle layers, so it can never look too tight.
+The main tenet of the procedure is that it lifts only under the muscle layer, leaving the skin attached to the muscle layers, so it can never look too tight.
 It also lifts the cheeks by releasing the tethering points of the face in the deep plane so that the addition of fat or filler is unnecessary.

 What Is a Deep Plane Facelift?